 Born on Yuggera Country and now living on Peramangk Country in Adelaide, local Aboriginal artist David Booth will be hosting workshops throughout NAIDOC Week 2023.
 David is known for patterning that depicts the shapes and colours made on waterholes at different times of day, night and seasons.
 The Aboriginal Art Workshops invite you to learn about Indigenous art and complete your own piece of art that you can take home.
 All materials will be provided; bookings are essential.

 Dance the night away at Hindley Street Music Hall this NAIDOC Week with Yolŋu rock legends Yothu Yindi.
 Since bursting onto the scene in the late 1980s with their album Homeland Movement, the band continues to break boundaries with their music.
 Performing as part of Illuminate Adelaide to celebrate NAIDOC Week in style, let Yothu Yindi’s cool rock vibes take you into the night.
 Tickets are on sale now, with prices ranging from $59 to $69.

 Yothu Yindi are known for their tribal Yolŋu beats and thumping rock vibes.
 (Image: Australian Paralympic Committee)

 Deadly Cup Carnival

-The 2022 Deadly Cup Rugby League Carnival will be held at TRL Stadium, on Larrakia Country on 3 July.
+The 2023 Deadly Cup Rugby League Carnival will be held at TRL Stadium, in Darwin on Larrakia Country on 2 July.
 A free event that celebrates Aboriginal and Torres Strait Islander people and their culture, promotes health and wellbeing and showcases the Rugby League talent from across the Northern Territory.

 The carnival is a family-friendly, smoke, drug and alcohol-free event.
 On the day there will be something for everyone including cultural performances, cultural activities to participate in, kids activities, cooking demonstrations and more.